buildingsoftwareblocks/exchange/README.md

 To make sure that you have the latest images, use: ``docker-compose --profile full pull``.

-## Known Problems

-The backend doesn't wait for elasticsearch to become available.
-The workaround is to restart the backend.

 ## TODO List

 - [x] 1 Exchange, 1 Currency pair connected